 - If you used the StarTech.com device, it records upper fields first.

-- Lossless AVI files will most likely bog down your editing software
+- Lossless AVI files will most likely bog down your editing software.

 - Apple ProRes QuickTime files play nicely with most editing software.

-- Premiere will not know the field dominance of either the AVI or MOV files that OBS creates and it will assume the incorrect aspect ratio.
+- Premiere will not know the field dominance of either the AVI or MOV files that OBS creates and it will assume the incorrect pixel aspect ratio.
 To change the settings, right click the file in your bin, choose “Modify” then “Interpret Footage.”
 In the resulting window, under “Field Order” check the “Conform to” button and select “Upper Field First” in the dropdown list (if you used the StarTech.com device).
 For the “Pixel Aspect Ratio” Check the “Conform to” box and select “D1/DV NTSC (0.9091) from the dropdown.
 Everything else can stay the same.

 That’s it!
 If you have any questions feel free to let me know.